Niraja85/Test-Your-Knowledge-on-Human-Body/README.md

     - Pyfiglet - used to change the font of the welcome message.
 * TinyPNG
 [Tinypng](https://tinypng.com/) was used to convert the images to png format.
+* Lucid Chart
+    * [Lucid_Chart](https://lucid.app/user/208362927#/subscriptionLevel/chart/levelType) was used to make the wireframes of the quiz.

 ## Testing